Skip to main content

 This manual contains specific policies and procedures adopted by the Humboldt County Association of Governments, in its role as the Regional Transportation Planning Agency for Humboldt County.

-SB 272 - The California Public Records Act Inventory The Humboldt County Association of Governments (HCAOG) uses information technology systems to process, manage, and report on data and information to conduct agency business.
+Enterprise Systems Catalog: The Humboldt County Association of Governments (HCAOG) uses information technology systems to process, manage, and report on data and information to conduct agency business.
 In the spirit of transparency, openness, and compliance with State law, HCAOG discloses a list of its enterprise information technology systems (Enterprise Systems Catalog).
 HCAOG will update this catalog annually.
 California Senate Bill 272, an extension of the California Public Records Act, provides regulatory requirements on this disclosure.

 The Public Participation Plan describes how the public can receive information from HCAOG, and how the public can provide input into regional planning, such as giving input when HCAOG develops and implements transportation plans, programs, or projects.